jimhalltechguy/windows-local-and-domain/README.md

  		Allows many users to log onto a PC by using a Domain Controller (server) to store all of the many different Users and their Usernames and Passwords.</h2>
 	<h2>Domain Controller Directory</h2>
  		Acts like a phone book to record all of the different Users and their Permissions, along with their Usernames and Passwords.</h2>
 	<h2>Administering Local User Accounts</h2>
- 		This link is a very helpful resource for implementing and maintaining Local User Accounts: https://learn.microsoft.com/en-us/windows/security/identity-protection/access-control/local-accounts</h2>
+ 		This link is a very helpful resource for implementing and maintaining Local User Accounts.</h2>
+   		https://learn.microsoft.com/en-us/windows/security/identity-protection/access-control/local-accounts</h2>

 Administering Local User Accounts